R4in8ow/v2ray-connection-limiter/README.md

 If you need to use Virtual Environment.

-1 - python3 -m venv myenv
+1 - python3 -m venv myenv  #if you need to install apt install python3.10-venv

 2 - source myenv/bin/activate